file-format/Docs/en/web/con.md

 ## What is a CON file?

 A CON file is a source code file for application developed for the **Concept Application Server**.
 It is used for writing applications for exchange of data between the server and the user.
-CON files hosted on the server are accessible with a Web browser provide the Concept Client is installed on user end.
+CON files hosted on the server are accessible with a Web browser provided the Concept Client is installed on user end.
 Concept Application server is a webserver with small scale programming language that may have an [SQL](/database/sql/) subset database engine (TinDB).

 CON files can open/run with RadGs Concept Application Server.